 Nippon Music Foundation hosted the quartet in Encounter with Stradivari 2012, featuring 10 Stradivaris in concert at Fukuoka Symphony Hall, Hyogo Performing Arts Center and Suntory Hall.
-The “Farewell Tour” in Japan takes place in May, 2013, with concerts in Musashino, Tokyo’s Oji Hall and Tokyo Opera City.
-This will be followed by an extensive tour of Australia and New Zealand with presenters Musica Viva and Chamber Music New Zealand.
+The “Farewell Tour” in Japan took place in May, 2013, with concerts in Musashino, Tokyo’s Oji Hall and Tokyo Opera City.
+This was followed by an extensive tour of Australia and New Zealand with presenters Musica Viva and Chamber Music New Zealand.

-The members of the Tokyo Quartet have served on the faculty of the Yale School of Music as quartet-in-residence since 1976.
-Deeply committed to coaching young string quartets, they conduct master classes in North America, Europe and the Far East.
+The members of the Tokyo Quartet had served on the faculty of the Yale School of Music as quartet-in-residence since 1976.
+Deeply committed to coaching young string quartets, they conducted master classes in North America, Europe and the Far East.

 The Tokyo String Quartet has released more than 40 landmark recordings on Harmonia Mundi, BMG/RCA Victor Red Seal, Angel-EMI, CBS Masterworks, Deutsche Grammophon and Vox Cum Laude, including the complete quartets of Beethoven, Schubert and Bartók.
 The quartet's recordings of Brahms, Debussy, Dvorák, Haydn, Mozart, Ravel and Schubert have earned such honors as the Grand Prix du Disque Montreux, "Best Chamber Music Recording of the Year" awards from both Stereo Review and Gramophone magazines and seven Grammy nominations.

-The ensemble performs on the "Paganini Quartet", a group of renowned Stradivarius instruments named for legendary virtuoso Niccolò Paganini, who acquired and played them during the 19th century.
-The instruments have been on loan to the quartet from the Nippon Music Foundation since 1995, when they were purchased from the Corcoran Gallery of Art in Washington, D.C.
+The ensemble performed for 18 years on the "Paganini Quartet", a group of renowned Stradivarius instruments named for legendary virtuoso Niccolò Paganini, who acquired and played them during the 19th century.
+The instruments, recently returned on the dissolution of the quartet, had been on loan to the quartet from the Nippon Music Foundation since 1995, when they were purchased from the Corcoran Gallery of Art in Washington, D.C.

 Officially formed in 1969 at the Juilliard School of Music, the Tokyo Quartet traces its origins to the Toho School of Music in Tokyo, where the founding members were profoundly influenced by Professor Hideo Saito.
 Soon after its formation, the quartet won First Prize at the Coleman Competition, the Munich Competition and the Young Concert Artists International Auditions.
 An exclusive contract with Deutsche Grammophon firmly established it as one of the world's leading quartets.